Understanding the NDIS for young children

 What to do if you are unhappy with an NDIA decision

-A request for internal review of a decision must be made within three months of receiving notice of the decision from the NDIA.
+Many decisions made by the NDIA are reviewable, including things like being accepted as a participant, the provision of reasonable and necessary supports, and becoming a registered provider of supports.
+A request for an internal review of a decision must be made within three months of receiving notice of the decision from the NDIA.
 The staff member who works on the internal review will not have been involved in the earlier decision.

-What if you are still unhappy after an internal review by NDIA
+What if you are still unhappy after an internal review by NDIA?

 If you are still not happy after an internal review of the decision, you can apply for a review by the Administrative Appeals Tribunal (AAT).
 You cannot ask the AAT to review a decision by the NDIA until the decision has been internally reviewed by the NDIA.